Seeed-Studio/wiki-documents/docs/Sensor.md

     </div>
 </div>

-## Entry-level Sensors and Network Modules
+## Entry-level Sensors

-<strong><font color={'8DC215'} size={"4"}>Without complicated instruments, we can sense and monitor the physical world just using microcontrollers and simple functional elecrtricals.
-That is, in this portion you can find:</font></strong>
+<strong><font color={'8DC215'} size={"4"}>Without the need for complex instruments, it is possible to sense and monitor the physical world by utilizing microcontrollers and simple functional electronics.
+Within this domain, you can discover the following:</font></strong>

 - Grove ecosystem sensors
 - Grove communication modules